 It also provides a more focused low-end in your listening with a tighter stereo field reproduction.
 I’m going to go ahead and say that anyone with a subwoofer should be using an isolation pad as well as the decoupling method below if they want to get the most out of their sub.

 A subwoofer decoupler can come in many shapes, but the goal is always the same, which is to decouple the subwoofer from the floor.
 This means that you want to increase the distance a bit and provide less material for vibrations to be carried through physically.
-Place your isolation pad on top and you'll have made a lot of progress.
+Place your isolation pad on top or vice versa and you’ll have made a lot of progress.

 These may come in the shape of short speaker stands, tiny metal decoupling pegs, or rubber feet.
 The entire idea is to absorb vibrations while minimizing any path they have to the ground.
 Think of it like floating your subwoofer in the air.